martinber/noaa-apt/docs/development.md

 - Important:

-    - Look for defaults for yaw and scales.

-    - See if yaw problems are caused by az_ref
+    - Look for defaults for yaw and scales?.
+See if yaw problems are caused by az_ref?.
+Ask someone.

-    - Add warnings for short images when reading telemetry.

     - Histogram equalization, independent for each channel.

+- Someday:

+    - Make seconds spinner add a minute when wrapping

     - Check things that can panic/can fail: